 311 Call Center

 Requests will be processed when the snow operation is completed.
 Any inquiries made throughout the storm will be in a queue and addressed in order.
-Servicing complaints while crew members are continuously working will cause disruptions and delays in the operation.
+Servicing service requests while crew members are continuously working will cause disruptions and delays in the operation.
 Philly 311 will contact the appropriate service department, and after a reasonable amount of time, residents will receive confirmation that their issue has been addressed.

 Residents can make requests or report a problem via: the online portal, the mobile app, an email to philly311@phila.gov, or phone call (311).
 We recommend using the app so that you can share pictures with your report.